-Pursuant to the ESA, the use of biodegradable polymers during testing activities, as described under Alternative 1, will have no effect on Atlantic salmon, Nassau grouper, the Central and Southwestern Distinct Population Segment of scalloped hammerhead sharks, designated critical habitat for Atlantic salmon, smalltooth sawfish, and Gulf sturgeon, or proposed critical habitat for Atlantic sturgeon.
-The use of biodegradable polymers during testing activities under Alternative 1 may affect smalltooth sawfish, Atlantic sturgeon, shortnose sturgeon, Gulf sturgeon, oceanic whitetip sharks, and giant manta rays.
+Pursuant to the ESA, the use of biodegradable polymers during testing activities, as described under Alternative 2, would have no effect on Atlantic salmon and would have no effect on designated critical habitat for Atlantic salmon, Atlantic sturgeon, Gulf sturgeon, and smalltooth sawfish.
+The use of biodegradable polymers during testing activities under Alternative 2 may affect Atlantic sturgeon, giant manta rays, Gulf sturgeon, Nassau grouper, oceanic whitetip sharks, the Central and Southwest Distinct Population Segment of scalloped hammerhead sharks, shortnose sturgeon, and smalltooth sawfish.

-3.6.3.5.3.3 Impacts from Biodegradable Polymer Under the No Action Alternative
+3.6.3.5.3.3 Impacts from Biodegradable Polymer under the No Action Alternative

-Impacts from Biodegradable Polymer Under the No Action Alternative for Training and Testing Activities
+Impacts from Biodegradable Polymer under the No Action Alternative for Training and Testing Activities